ucan-wg/revocation/README.md

 ## 2.1 Scope

-An issuer of a proof in a delegation chain MAY revoke access to the capabilties that it granted.
+An issuer of a proof in a delegation chain MAY revoke access to the capabilities that it granted.
 Note that this is not the same as revoking the specific delegation signed by the issuer: any UCAN that contains a proof where the revoker matches the `iss` field — even transatively in the delegation chain — MAY be revoked.

-Revocation by a particular proof does not guarantee that the principle no longer has access to the capabilty in question.
+Revocation by a particular proof does not guarantee that the principle no longer has access to the capability in question.
 If a principal is able to construct a valid proof chain without relying on the revoked proof, they still have access to the capability.
 By real-world analogy, if Mallory has two tickets to a film, and one of them is invalidated by its serial number, she is still able to present the valid ticket to see the film.

 ### 2.1.1 Example